currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

-There are 17 skills in this game, and each has many specialties.
+0.There are 17 skills in this game, and each has many specialties.
 They are all described later in this chapter.
 Every skill is connected to one of the four attributes: Strength, Agility, Wits, and Empathy.
 When you perform an action, you first describe what your player character does or says.
 Then you grab a number of six-sided dice equal to your skill level plus your current score in the attribute that is connected to that skill.
 If you have some sort of gear that may be helpful, you will get extra dice from that as well.
 Then you roll all the dice at once.

 **SIXES MEAN SUCCESS**
 To succeed with your action, you must roll at least one six.
 A six is called a success, and these are marked in the rules with a symbol of two crossed swords: X. If you roll more than one X you can achieve additional effects in some cases – this is specified by each skill.